How To Get Sweat Stains Out Of Hats (5 EASY Methods)

 This method can be used for colourfast twill hats and baseball caps.
 Do not put your hat in a washing machine if the brim is made of cardboard.

 1. Using a stain remover, pre-treat the hat.
-This will be helpful if your hat is quite heavily stained, as a lot of the staining can be manually removed.
+This will be helpful if your hat is quite heavily stained, as much of the staining can be removed by hand.

-2. If you're planning to wash your hat along with other clothes, we'd suggest that you put your hat in a garment bag to protect the shape of your hat.
+2. If you're planning to wash your hat along with other clothes, we'd suggest putting it in a garment bag to protect its shape.

 3. Use a non-bleach dishwashing agent to prevent discolouration in dyed hats.
 There are some colour-safe bleaches available in the market these days, so you could also use those.